otrv4/otrv4/otrv4.md

 sending MAC and encryption keys, derived from the sending and receiving chain keys.

-OTRv4 keys are rotated in two levels:
+OTRv4 keys are rotated in three different levels:

 1. Root level: every time a new D-H key is advertised/acknowledged a new root key is derived, as long as new initial sending and receiving chain keys.